KULeuvenNeuromechanics/MuscleRedundancySolver/README.md

 ## Main Function

-SolveMuscleRedundancy is the main function of this program and is used to solve up to three optimal control problems.
+SolveMuscleRedundancy is the main function of this program and is used to solve the three optimal control problems described above.

 ### Input arguments